 What is an FX Swap/Rollover?

-An FX Swap (or rollover) is an FX strategy that allows the client to roll forward the actual exchange of currencies at the maturity (settlement) of a forward contract.
-The client pays the existing counterparty the mark to market of their current position and enters into a new forward.
-It is not to be confused with a cross currency swap, interest rate swap or commodity swap where there is a series of exchanges.
+An FX Swap/Rollover is a strategy that allows the client to roll forward the exchange of currencies at the maturity (settlement) of a Forward contract.
+The client pays the existing counterparty the marked-to-market price of their current position and enters into a new Forward.

-To allow the maturity date of a forward contract to be pushed forward (or brought back).
+To allow the maturity date of a forward contract to be moved.

 How does it work?